johananh/Pump-Alert/README.md

 ## Features

-- **Current Monitoring**: Uses a current transformer to monitor the electricity usage of the pump.
+- **Current Monitoring**: Uses a current transformer to monitor if pump is on or off.
 - **Configurable Alerts**: Users can set maximum run times and downtime through a web interface.
 - **Daily Status Updates**: Sends daily "All OK" messages if the system is functioning normally.
 - **Telegram Notifications**: Alerts are sent via the Telegram API, allowing for real-time notifications.